-Panayiotis ran the business well into the mid 1940s and was considered an innovator in the region.
-He used large stone presses that were operated by horses to make some of the finest extra virgin olive oil and teaching his two sons Yiannis and Antonis the family business.
+Panayiotis ran the business well into the mid-1940s and was considered an innovator in the region.
+He used large stone presses that were operated by horses to make some of the finest extra virgin olive oil while teaching his two sons Yiannis and Antonis the family business.

 Political upheaval brought change to Greece following the Civil War and eventual arrival of the military dictatorship in the 1960s, forcing Panayiotis to emigrate to the United States in search of new opportunities to care for his family.

-American-born Panayiotis— or Peter, first visited the perivolatha near Kalamata when he was three.
+American-born Panayiotis— or Peter, first visited the perivolatha near Kalamata when he was three years old.
 The grandfather whose name he inherited walked with him, tree by tree, telling him stories of his family and introducing him to the land that’s been in his family for generations.

-He walked amongst antique remnants of years past — strange objects now embedded in the land that were used by his grandfather, and his grandfather before him to press olives into oil.
+He walked among antique remnants of years past — strange objects now embedded in the lands that were used by his grandfather, and his grandfather before him, to press olives into oil.

 Over the years, Peter spent summers in Greece getting a better handle of the olive harvesting process and gaining an extensive knowledge of olive oil making.

 While attending the University of Pittsburgh, Peter spent summers in Greece and winter break — harvest time — in the olive tree orchards to learn first hand a tradition that didn’t only go back generations in his family, but rather thousands of years.